pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/all.md

 {{< example-program path="aws-simulated-server-interpolate" >}}

-You can use string interpolation to export a stack output, provide a dynamically computed string as a new resource argument, or even for diagnostic purposes.
+You can use string interpolation to do things like export a [stack output](/docs/using-pulumi/stack-outputs-and-references/) or provide a dynamically computed string as a new resource argument.

 ## Creating a new data structure